mpecan/costs/README.md

 You can either use the supplied docker-compose and run `docker-compose up` after the project has been built or run `./gradlew bootRun` (which will also build the client).

 ## Testing
-Running `./gradlew test` will runn all application tests
+*prerequisite* - Run the test database by running `docker-compose up -d test-db` Running `./gradlew test` will run all application tests including frontend tests.